Essential Fatty Acids for AD/HD

 Increased DHA blood levels may have no bearing on DHA levels in the brain.
 Scientists don't even know whether ADHD brain levels of DHA are normal or not, because there's no safe way to measure it.
 In fact, the ADHD brain may not even be able to use ingested DHA; some scientists suggest that the normal brain makes its own DHA, but this theory isn't proven either.

 DHA supplements could actually hurt, although this theory too remains unproven.
-Children with ADHD also have lower blood levels of arachidonic acid, an omega-6 fatty acid.
+People with ADHD also have lower blood levels of arachidonic acid, an omega-6 fatty acid.
 The interplay between intake of this fatty acid and DHA is fragile and complex.
 Research suggests that intake of too much omega-3 decreases blood levels of arachidonic acid, and also that too much omega-6 decreases blood levels of DHA and other omega-3 fatty acids.

 Not having enough arachidonic acid may be as bad as not having enough DHA.
 That's because arachidonic acid plays an important role in blood pressure and immune response.
-Despite the potential risk, however, low DHA blood levels in ADHD children remain so intriguing that scientists will continue pursuing this lead.
-There may soon be studies on supplementing ADHD children's diets with both DHA and arachidonic acid, but again, the jury is still out on whether this combination will work.
+Despite the potential risk, however, low DHA blood levels in ADHDers remain so intriguing that scientists will continue pursuing this lead.
+There may soon be studies on supplementing ADHD diets with both DHA and arachidonic acid, but again, the jury is still out on whether this combination will work.
 (When Dr. Burgess tried this approach, it didn't work.)